2023 NFL Mock Draft: Steelers look to add a ball-hawking CB with their top pick

 When talking about mock drafts or NFL free agency, you have to first identify the team’s main needs for the offseason.
 Before any gains or losses in free agency, there are some who would like to see the Steelers go with either offensive line or defensive line with their first-round pick.
 Others feel inside linebacker or cornerback could be on top of the list.
 With plenty of chances for the Steelers to shape their roster prior to April, their goal is usually to get into position to draft the best player available rather than target a specific position.
 When it comes to what position the team will select with their first pick, it is certainly up for debate.

-In the latest mock drafts by Pro Football Network, they have the Steelers addressing the cornerback position before anything else.
-With other options off the board, the Steelers opt for production over size.
+In the latest mock drafts by Sportsnaut, they have the Steelers addressing the defensive line position before anything else.
+While the position is one which needs to be addressed, the bigger question is if the first round is the place to do it.
 Since the Steelers could go in any number of directions with their first selection, it is important to look at all the possibilities presented by various mock draft outlets.

 Check out the Steelers 17th pick: